developer-shirwyn-git/University-full-stack-project/part_0/0_4_new_note_diagram.md

   participant browser
   participant server

-  Note left of browser: Form containing text data is sent to the server Note right of server: Form data is parsed and stored for adding to the list
+  Note left of browser: Text data from form is sent to the server Note right of server: Form data is parsed and stored for adding to the list

   browser->>server: POST https://studies.cs.helsinki.fi/